We partner with families to help children

 Educational programs delivered at Isle of Capri Learning Centre will be developed in conjunction with the Early Years Learning Framework

 Educational programs delivered at Isle of Capri Learning Centre will be developed in conjunction with the Early Years Learning Framework, also known as the EYLF.
-The EYLF was developed specifically for children aged from birth to 5 years which has been recognised as a vital time in a child’s life for them to learn and develop as individuals.
+The EYLF was developed specifically for children aged from 6 months to 5 years which has been recognised as a vital time in a child’s life for them to learn and develop as individuals.

 The EYLF ensure all children receive quality educational play based programs within the early childhood setting which will be engaging and inclusive and will build success for each child’s future.